 What’s ethical banking all about?

 In a nutshell, ethical banking focusses on positive social and environmental outcomes as a result of investments or loans.
 Currently, there’s no clear definition of what this means and how these positive impacts are measured and reported.
 In the UK, the Financial Conduct Authority (FCA) regulates the financial market, and they’re working towards introducing climate-related disclosure requirements.
 Unfortunately, this means that any bank can say they invest ethically without having to show any proof.
-This sort of thing may sound familiar if you’ve read our blog about hypoallergenic pet food.
+This sort of thing may sound familiar if you’ve read our blogs about hypoallergenic dog food and hypoallergenic cat food.

 So, if a bank can say one thing and do another, how would you know whether they’re actually ethical?
 The key is transparency – something the FCA also advocates.
 If your bank publishes detailed reports about their investments and funding, that’s a positive sign.
 Look at the likes of Triodos, Co-op and Starling who are widely considered best in show – sorry, class.
 And steer clear of those who invest in or are funded by naughty industries.
 The likes of fossil fuels, weapons, mining, logging and others that are known for human and environmental exploitation.
 We won’t name anyone here, but a quick Google search will give you plenty of pointers (no pun intended).